NS2CDT/NS2Plus/README.md

 Latest changes
 ==============
+- 07/05/2020
+    - Fixed compatibility issue with NS2 build 332 and nameplates

 - 16/02/2020
     - Added a color blindness correction option.
 It enables a daltonization screen shader that shifts colors into the visible spectrum for each type of color blindness.
     - Fixed Cr4zy AV client crashes